martinrotter/rssguard/resources/docs/Documentation.md

 * TheOldReader
 * FreshRSS

-<sup>4</sup> [OAuth](https://en.wikipedia.org/wiki/OAuth) is secure way of authenticating users in online applications.
+<sup>4</sup> [OAuth](https://en.wikipedia.org/wiki/OAuth) is a secure way of authenticating users in online applications.

 ### Article Filtering <a id="fltr"></a>
-Sometimes you need to automatically tweak incoming article - mark it starred, remove ads from its contents or simply ignore it.
+Sometimes you need to automatically tweak the incoming article - mark it starred, remove ads from its contents, or simply ignore it.
 That's where filtering feature comes in.

 <img alt="alt-img" src="images/filters-dialog.png" width="600px">

 #### Writing article filter
 Article filters are small scripts which are executed automatically when articles/feeds are downloaded.
-Article filters are `JavaScript` pieces of code which must provide function with prototype:
+Article filters are JavaScript pieces of code which must provide function with prototype:

 ```js
 function filterMessage() { }